-Liquid Instrument’s powerful Multi-instrument Mode is now available on Moku:Go and features 2 configurable instrument slots for creating your own mixed-signal test bench.
-Using two instruments simultaneously unlocks new applications for this portable device and makes it easier to setup and explore more advanced systems and concepts.
+Liquid Instrument’s powerful Multi-instrument Mode is available on Moku:Go, Moku:Lab, and Moku:Pro.
+On Moku:Go, it features two configurable instrument slots for creating your own mixed-signal test bench.
+Using two instruments simultaneously unlocks new applications for this portable device and makes it easier to set up and explore more advanced systems and concepts.

 Anyone who is familiar with control systems has had to work with this basic set of equipment: A plant, controller, a software or hardware interface, and a power supply.
 Each of these is typically a separate box that must be setup and controlled for the project of focus that day.

 What if you could combine all this equipment together into one device?
 That is the purpose of Moku:Go; Simplifying the lab workspace and workflow so students can focus more on applying the theories they have learned in lecture and not waste precious lab time setting up multiple pieces of equipment.